DjentleViBe/SCORE/README.md

 `.gp5` files are exported inside `RESULTS`/`<TEST>` folder where `<TEST>` is the `BACKUP` variable entered in `config.py`.

 ### (Pre-)trained model
-A pre-trained model is available in the latest release section of the repository.
+A pre-trained model can be obtained in the latest [release]().
-Please download and extract its contents into the `RESULTS` folder before running evaluation or inference. `BACKUP` variable in `config.py` should match the name of the downloaded model.
+Please download and extract its contents into the `RESULTS` folder before running evaluation. `BACKUP` variable in `config.py` should match the name of the pre-trained model.